Kendujhar district: Geography

 Keonjhar is a landlocked district situated in the northern part of Orissa.
-It is bounded by Mayurbhanj District, Balasore District and Bhadrak District to the east, Jajpur District to the south, Dhenkanal District, Anugul District and Sundargarh District to the west, and West Singhbhum district to the north.
+It is bounded by Mayurbhanj, Balasore and Bhadrak district to the east, Jajpur district to the south, Dhenkanal, Anugul and Sundargarh district to the west, and West Singhbhum district to the north.

 The district of Keonjhar is highly rich in mineral resources and has vast deposits of iron, manganese and chromium ores.
 About 30% of the district's total area is covered with tracts of dense forests.
 Keonjhar also contains one of the oldest rock formations in the world, which covers an area of 100 km2.